brian-xu-vlt/ts-plugin-tailwindMerge-refactor/README.md

 <div className={tailwindMerge("p-4 m-2 bg-gray-100")}>Content</div>
 ```

+And vice-versa, if `tailwindMerge` function contains a single string argument

 ## Example

 Check out the [examples directory](./examples) for a complete working example of this plugin in action.